Computing Generalized Convolutions Faster Than Brute Force: Proof of Theorem

-The basic idea behind the proof is to compute $g \odot h$ modulo $p_i$ for a sufficiently large number of distinct small primes $p_i$.
-If $\prod_i p_i > 2^n$, then the values of $g \odot h$ can be uniquely recovered using the Chinese Remainder Theorem.
+Ideally, we would like to use the algorithm from \Cref{thm:alg-convolution} with a sufficiently large prime $p$ such that the values of $g \conv h$ could be recovered from the values of $g \conv h$ modulo $p$.
+Finding such a prime $p$ along with the required roots of unity is, however, a non trivial task which we do not know how to perform deterministically while retaining the running time at $\Occ{R}$.
+The basic idea behind our approach is to compute $g \odot h$ modulo $p_i$ for a sufficiently large number of distinct small primes $p_i$ using \Cref{thm:alg-convolution}.
+If $\prod_i p_i $ is sufficiently large, then the values of $g \odot h$ can be uniquely recovered using the Chinese Remainder Theorem.

-\begin{theorem}[Chinese Remainder Theorem] Let $m_1,\dots,m_\ell$ denote a sequence of integers that are pairwise coprime and define $M \deff \prod_{i \in [\ell]}m_i$.
-Also let $0 \leq a_i < m_i$ for all $i \in [\ell]$.
-Then there is a unique number $0 \leq s < M$ such that
+\begin{theorem}[Chinese Remainder Theorem] Let $p_1,\dots,p_m$ denote a sequence of integers that are pairwise coprime and define $P \deff \prod_{i \in [m]}p_i$.
+Also let $0 \leq a_i < p_i$ for all $i \in [m]$.
+Then there is a unique number $0 \leq s < P$ such that

-for all $i \in [\ell]$.
-Moreover, there is an algorithm that, given $m_1,\dots,m_\ell$ and $a_1,\dots,a_\ell$, computes the number $s$ in time $\Oh((\log M)^2)$. \end{theorem}
+for all $i \in [m]$.
+Moreover, there is an algorithm that, given $p_1,\dots,p_m$ and $a_1,\dots,a_m$, computes the number $s$ in time $\Oh((\log P)^2)$. \end{theorem}